Shrimp and Grits

 This post may contain affiliate links.
 Read my full disclosure policy.

-Shrimp and grits is a beloved Southern dish that originated as a humble and inexpensive meal for fishermen and their families.
-While traditionally a breakfast item, it has evolved into a popular dinner dish that can be found in all manner of restaurants, from casual seafood shacks to trendy hot spots.
-While the presence of shrimp and grits is a constant, there are many variations of the dish.
-Some recipes incorporate sausage or bacon, while others use different types of cheese or vegetables.
+Shrimp and grits is a beloved Southern dish that began as a humble, inexpensive meal for fishermen and their families.
+Traditionally a breakfast staple, it has evolved into a popular dinner dish that can be found in all types of restaurants, from casual seafood shacks to trendy hot spots.
+While the presence of shrimp and grits is a constant, recipes vary widely—some include sausage or bacon, while others feature different types of cheese or vegetables.

-My version of shrimp and grits incorporates crispy bacon, which adds a delicious smoky flavor, and a generous amount of sauce for drizzling over the creamy grits.
-While I know it’s considered sacrilege by some, I use quick-cooking grits to save time (these grits can be prepared in just five minutes!).
+My shrimp and grits recipe incorporates bacon, which adds a delicious smoky flavor, and plenty of sauce for spooning over the grits.
+Though it might be sacrilege to some, I use quick-cooking grits to save time—they’re ready in just five minutes!
 If you have more time, feel free to use traditional stone-ground grits for a more authentic version of the dish.
-To really take the dish up a notch, save the shrimp peels, simmer them in the chicken broth for 15 minutes, and then strain; this will infuse the broth with the taste of the sea and add depth and complexity to the sauce.

 What You’ll Need To Make Shrimp and Grits